victronenergy/venus-html5-app/README.md

 - "Browser info" button - links to page containing basic information about the browser in which the app is running
 - A debug log element, which redirects all console messages to a visible element in the ui

-To enable this on a device set the debugReload and debugLog elements to visible in index.html and deploy to the device.
+To enable this this debugging mode on a MFD device, uncommend the debug code in `index.html`, override the `debug=true` check, and deploy to the device.